- FREE Credit Counseling

 With Chapter 7 debt growing in our current economy, sales of Chapter 7 debt is growing as well.
 In order to be "successful" in the JDB market, companies must buy debt very inexpensively, even at a fraction of a cent, according to the Businessweek article.

-What Can You Do To Avoid This Happening to You?
+What To Do So You Avoid This Happening to You

 Well, stay out of debt is a good start, but of course that is sometimes easier said than done.
 Know your rights if you file bankruptcy and succeed at having your debts discharged; creditors are notified by the court both when a consumer files bankruptcy, and again when a discharge is granted.